 Oxford, Miss.
 (Sept.
 12, 2013) – With foreclosure sales in rapid decline nationwide and in high demand in many fast-rising markets, a report released this week by mortgage technology company FNC indicates that housing demand by trade-up buyers is rising as the home equity available to these prospective buyers is improving.

-According to FNC’s Foreclosure Market Report, foreclosure prices have bottomed out in recent months and the foreclosure market has stabilized while underlying home values are rising… Continue reading
+According to FNC’s Foreclosure Market Report, the foreclosure market has rapidly improved in recent months with foreclosure… Continue reading

 The latest FNC Residential Price Index™ (RPI) shows that the U.S. housing recovery continues to take hold with home prices nationwide rising a modest 0.6% in June.
 The index is reaching a two-year high after rising 16 straight months.
 The 16-month rising streak has lifted home prices by 7.6% since February 2012 — the month in which the housing market bottomed out.